Jehovah’s Witnesses jailed for six years by sham “court” in temporarily occupied Crimea

 Russia’s illegitimate “Supreme Court of the Republic of Crimea” has increased sentences for two Jehovah’s Witnesses in occupied Crimea, converting their suspended sentences to six years in prison, Krym.Realii, a Radio Liberty project, reports.

-The October 3, 2024, appeal hearing resulted in immediate arrest of Yuriy Herashchenko and Serhiy Parfenovych, a father of many children.
+The October 3, 2024, appeal hearing resulted in the immediate arrest of Yuriy Herashchenko and Serhiy Parfenovych, a father of many children.
 A panel of “judges” led by Natalia Grebennikova supported the prosecution’s claim that the initial punishment was insufficient.

 Herashchenko’s lawyer stated: “From the evidence in the case, one can only conclude that Gerashchenko belongs to the religious denomination Jehovah’s Witnesses, which is not banned in the Russian Federation, as well as his periodic presence at meetings of a religious group of followers of this denomination, among many of his other followers, and nothing more.”